Beach and Lake Water Safety Rules

 • Swimming or operating watercraft while under the influence of alcohol or drugs.

-• Changing bottom conditions and depth.
+• Changing bottom conditions and depth with poor visibility.

 • Entanglement in submerged rocks, aquatic vegetation, structures or debris.